raulpvalenzuela/CTester/CTester/README.md

 - Every function should contain its correspondent __Javadoc__ header with its description and the parameters and return tags if applicable.

-- Consider making the new funcionality configurable through the __config.xml__ file to avoid hardcoded values.
+- Consider making the new funcionality configurable through the __config.xml__ file to avoid hardcoding frequently changing values.

 - Create Unit Tests if possible.
-Maven automatically run them as part of the build process.
+Maven will automatically run them as part of the build process.